 27 See infra ¶ 617.

-28 See infra ¶ 758-72.
+28 See infra ¶¶ 758-72.

 - The Record of Decision denying Claimant's Plan of Operations did not breach international obligations as it was based upon the above-mentioned legal opinion which was in compliance with Respondent's international obligations.29 - With respect to the asserted delay in the federal government's review of Claimant's Plan of Operations, the Tribunal finds that, prior to Claimant's submission to arbitration, there was no delay in the processing; and Respondent's subsequent failure to diligently pursue administrative review while also defending an arbitration with respect to the same review is not manifestly arbitrary, completely lacking in due process, exhibiting evident discrimination, or manifestly lacking in reasons.30 - The cultural review of Claimant's Plan of Operations did not breach Article 1105, as it was undertaken by qualified professionals who provided their reasoned and substantiated opinions upon which Respondent was justified in relying, and was not harmed by bias or prejudice.
-In addition, the conclusion of the cultural review culminating in direct recommendation to the secretary of Interior was not manifestly arbitrary, a gross denial of justice, or exhibiting a manifest lack of reasons.31 - The complained of California legislation was of general application and did not target Claimant's investment, though it is likely that the investment served as a triggering event.32 The legislation also did not breach Respondent's obligations to protect investor expectations, as such expectations were not created by specific assurances;33 nor was it arbitrary in that it is clear from the record that the legislation addressed some, if not all, of the harms at issue.34 - The California regulations, and the emergency regulations that preceded them, did not upset reasonable investor expectations as such expectations were not created by specific assurances.35 The Tribunal also finds that there was a rational relationship between the regulations and their purpose and sufficient scientific study to support the Board's conclusions.36
+In addition, the conclusion of the cultural review culminating in direct recommendation to the secretary of Interior was not manifestly arbitrary, a gross denial of justice, or exhibiting a manifest lack of reasons.31 - The complained of California legislation was of general application and did not target Claimant's investment, though it is likely that the investment served as a triggering event.32 The legislation also did not breach Respondent's obligations to protect investor expectations, as such expectations were not created by specific assurances;33 nor was it arbitrary in that it is clear from the record that the legislation addressed some, if not all, of the harms at issue.34 - The California regulations, and the emergency regulations that preceded them, did not upset reasonable investor expectations as such expectations were not created

-See infra ¶ 772.
+29 See infra \P 772.

-See infra ¶¶ 773-77.

-See infra ¶¶ 778-88.
+30 See infra ¶¶ 773-77.
+31 See infra ¶¶ 778-88.